MarkPearl/Blog_Katas/_posts/2014-06-07-StringCalculatorKata.md

 ##### Step 2 #####

-A single number returns that number
+A single number returns that number.

 ~~~
 Add("1") > Returns 1